Denzel Perryman: 2017

-On January 2, 2017, the San Diego Chargers fired head coach Mike McCoy.
+On January 2, 2017, the San Diego Chargers fired McCoy.
 On January 12, 2017, San Diego Chargers' owner Alex Spanos announced that the team planned to immediately return to Los Angeles for the 2017 season and return as the Los Angeles Chargers.

 Perryman entered training camp slated as the starting middle linebacker by head coach Anthony Lynn after defensive coordinator Gus Bradley switched the Chargers' defense to a base 4-3 defense that only requires one middle linebacker instead of two inside linebackers.
-On August 13, 2017, Perryman suffered a serious ankle injury that will require surgery during the Chargers' preseason-opener against the Seattle Seahawks and was expected to miss 6–8 weeks.
+On August 13, 2017, Perryman suffered a serious ankle injury that will require surgery during the Chargers' preseason opener against the Seattle Seahawks and was expected to miss 6–8 weeks.
 On September 4, 2017, the Los Angeles Chargers officially placed Perryman on injured reserve.

 On November 7, 2017, he was activated off injured reserve to the active roster.
 On November 12, 2017, Perryman started his first game of the season at outside linebacker.
 Defensive coordinator Gus Bradley opted to have Hayes Pullard remain as the starting middle linebacker after a promising performance during Perryman's absence.
-Perryman went on to record a season-high ten combined tackles in his return, as the Chargers were defeated by the Jacksonville Jaguars 20–17.
-On December 16, 2017, he was carted off the field after suffering a hamstring injury in the first half of the Chargers' 30–13 loss at the Kansas City Chiefs.
-He was inactive for Week 16 before returning to play in the Chargers' Week 17 win over the Oakland Raiders.
+Perryman went on to record a season-high ten combined tackles in his return, as the Chargers were defeated by the Jaguars 20–17.
+On December 16, 2017, he was carted off the field after suffering a hamstring injury in the first half of the Chargers' 30–13 loss at the Chiefs.
+He was inactive for Week 16 before returning to play in the Chargers' Week 17 win over the Raiders.
 He finished his third season with 37 combined tackles (25 solo) in seven games and six starts.